 - Some people may not be able to be retrained or use certain equipment eg because of disability.

 - There should be agreement on any changes to location or hours taking into account the individual’s circumstances eg, childcare responsibilities.

-This guidance applies whether you are supporting a one-off interagency arrangement around a key employee or the employees are part of the Critical Workforce response.
-(The Critical Workforce is responsible for ensuring New Zealand has sufficient people to maintain critical public services across local and central government to sustain the Government’s COVID-19 response.
+This guidance applies to employees who are part of the Critical Workforce response.
+(The Critical Workforce Workstream is responsible for ensuring New Zealand has sufficient people to maintain critical public services across local and central government to sustain the Government’s COVID-19 response.
 It excludes Health, Education and Infrastructure).

 Note: this guidance has been prepared with input from the PSA.

 - The employee’s existing terms and condition apply (whether that is a collective agreement or an individual agreement).

 - Continue to pay the employees involved and provide necessary payroll and leave administration.